-Jeera Aloo is a popular Indian vegetarian recipe made by sautéing boiled potato cubes in cumin (jeera) and mix of spices.
-It is vegan, gluten free and mostly served as side dish with everyday meals like dal, chapati and steamed rice.
+Jeera Aloo or cumin potatoes is a popular Indian spiced potato recipe made with potatoes, cumin & few other spices.
+It is vegan, gluten free and great to serve as side dish with everyday meals like dal, roti, paratha or poori.

-Jeera also known as ‘cumin’ in english is one of the most versatile spices and used in almost every North Indian recipe.
-Aloo are known as ‘potatoes’ in english and as in this particular potato recipe cumin has the most prominent flavour the dish is commonly known as Jeera Aloo.
+Jeera or zeera, known as ‘cumin’ in english is one of the most used spices in Indian cooking.
+In this particular potato recipe, cumin has prominent flavour & hence the dish is commonly known as jeera aloo or jeera wale aloo.

 - Dairy Free

 - Gluten Free

 Ingredients for Jeera Aloo:

 Apart from cumin & potatoes, this jeera aloo recipe requires few other spices like coriander powder (dhaniya powder), red chilli powder and asafoetida (heeng).
 A sprinkle of garam masala adds a wonderful aroma and dhaba style taste to them.

 To add sourness little bit of dry mango powder (amchur) is also added which you can replace with fresh lemon juice.
 In the end it is garnished with some fresh chopped coriander or parsley for a touch of freshness.

 The dish is very easy and quick to make and if you have boiled potatoes in the fridge, then preparing this recipe will not take more than 10 minutes.
 You can even use boiled baby potatoes to make this recipe.

 Though traditionally aloo jeera recipe tastes best when made in ghee (clarified butter) but if you want to keep the recipe vegan, use any cooking oil of your choice.